Mike Cox (American politician): Detroit Mayor's mansion party

 Seven years after the investigation, the party has not been proven to have occurred.
 However, after Cox ended the investigation, a records clerk at the police department has claimed that she saw a police report of an assault at the Manoogian Mansion.
 The chief of police from a nearby city alleged that he was invited to the party.
 A witness at a hospital claimed that an assault victim arrived for treatment with what appeared to be the then-mayor's security detail, and the witness was told by a co-worker that the victim had been beaten by the mayor's wife.

 A 9-1-1 dispatcher has also given testimony under oath in a civil deposition about officers who were dispatched to the Mansion regarding a disturbance.
 She said she was told by responding officers that Cox was present at the party.
 Mike Cox denied the accusation in a TV interview.
-More recently, a woman who alleges that she also danced at the Manogian Mansion party has come forward and has sworn under oath that not only did the party happen, but that she witnessed an assault by the former Mayor's wife on Tamara Greene at the party.
+More recently, a woman who alleges that she also danced at the Manogian Mansion party has come forward and has sworn under oath that not only did the party happen, but that she witnessed an assault by the former mayor's wife on Tamara Greene at the party.
 She also has alleged that several Detroit police officers were guests at the party.

-Civil Rights
+Civil rights

-Mike Cox was one of the few elected officials to support the Michigan Civil Rights Initiative which was a constitutional amendment to ban racial and gender preferences for state institutions in 2006.
+Cox was one of the few elected officials to support the Michigan Civil Rights Initiative which was a constitutional amendment to ban racial and gender preferences for state institutions in 2006.

 In February 2003, Cox refused then-Governor Granholm's request for the State of Michigan to provide an amicus brief in support of the University of Michigan's admissions policies which allowed racial preferences.
 After Cox's refusal, then-Governor Granholm submitted a brief in her capacity as Governor supporting the University's position, not on behalf of the State of Michigan.

 The Michigan Civil Rights Initiative was passed by Michigan voters with a margin of 58%-42% in 2006 according to the Michigan Secretary of State.
 After passage, the group By Any Means Necessary challenged the constitutionality of the amendment in federal court to prevent implementation.
 As Attorney General, Cox immediately defended the constitutionality of the amendment and vigorously defended the amendment until his term ended in December 2010.

 In October 2013, the Department of Attorney General argued the defense of MCRI in the U.S. Supreme Court.
 On April 22, 2014, the Supreme Court ruled in favor of the State in Schuette v.
 Coalition to Defend Affirmative Action.